-Please note: Because AOS’s 2020 meeting is part of the North American Ornithological Conference, hosted jointly with several other societies, student presentation awards for 2020 are being handled through the NAOC website.
+Please note: Because the 2020 AOS meeting is part of the North American Ornithological Conference, hosted jointly with several other societies, student presentation awards for 2020 are being handled through the NAOC website.

 Each year, AOS confers several prestigious Student Presentation Awards to students (undergraduate, masters, and doctoral) who present an outstanding poster or oral paper at the society’s annual meeting.
 Each award consists of a $500 honorarium.
 These awards are administered by the Student & Postdoc Travel and Presentation Awards Committee.

 Individuals wishing to be considered for a Student Presentation Award must indicate their interest when submitting their abstract for the general scientific sessions.
 The online abstract submission form includes an option to indicate interest in being considered for a student presentation award, and answering this question, in addition to completing the rest of the abstract submission form, will serve as the individual’s application to the Student Presentation Award competition.

 The AOS Student Presentation Awards include the following:

 - The Nellie Johnson Baroody Award, given for the best presentation on any topic in ornithology.

 - The Robert B. Berry Student Award, given for the best oral presentation on a topic pertaining to avian conservation.